Lesson 2: The 1828 Campaign of Andrew Jackson: Changes in Voting Participation

 Do the statistics indicate that Andrew Jackson's popularity was an important factor in voting participation in 1828?

-Give examples to indicate how voting participation changed in the first half of the 19th century.
+Examine how voting participation changed in the first half of the 19th century.

-Make connections between changes in voting participation and the results of the election of 1828.
+Synthesize data to articulate reasons for changes in voting participation and the results of the election of 1828.